Foreign Rights List

 Lena Kathinka Schaffer

-We're Going to School!
+We Go To School!
 From Kenya to America

 Wir gehen zur Schule!